ilyasergey/YSC4231/source/week-05-monitors.rst

 mechanism, associated with a lock that allows a thread A to "temporarily release it" without leaving the critical section.
-This is done by thread A by calling a method ``await()`` on the condition object associated with the corresdpongin lock.
+This is done by thread A by calling a method ``await()`` on the condition object associated with the corresponding lock.
 Once having released a lock this way, the thread A becomes `suspended`: it does not spin, but rather "sleeps" (the OS takes care of putting a thread to sleep and waking it up later).
 What happens next is an other thread (let's call